-The delivery of my first child was very dramatic and I had baby blues at the hospital and another round of antibiotics for bad healing wound after episiotomy.
-Fast forward to my second and third delivery (a birth center birth and a home birth).
+The delivery of my first child being very dramatic, I had baby blues and another round of antibiotics due to bad healing of the wound after episiotomy.
+Second and third delivery followed (a birth center birth and a home birth).
 Kids were doing great but I was very tired, had seasonal affective disorder and digestive issues.
 I also got every cold that was going around, having at least two other rounds of antibiotics.

-I never went back to eating wheat though I occasionally eat Einkorn (ancient form of wheat), I support fermented dairy (kefir) and I eat tons of vegetables.
-I personally believe in personalized nutrition and recognize that every human is unique and thus should follow a diet which suits him and him alone.
-Paleo, vegetarian, pegan, keto or vegan, all diets should be based on eating plenty of organic, seasonal and if possible local vegetables, some fruit, nuts and seeds.
+I never went back to eating wheat although I occasionally eat Einkorn (ancient form of wheat), I support fermented dairy (kefir) and I eat tons of vegetables.
+I personally believe in personalized nutrition and recognize, that every human is unique and thus should follow a diet which suits him and him alone.
+Paleo, vegetarian, pegan, keto or vegan, all diets should be based on eating plenty of organic, seasonal and if possible, local vegetables, some fruit, nuts and seeds.
 If you add meat or dairy, they should always me sustainably raised, grass fed and nitrate free.